 It seems odd to have only one set of pictures from Wisp as it was our favorite local ski "mountain" for many years.
 Perhaps I'll find some others some day.
 My first visit to Wisp was even before I met Jim!
-I went with some friends from work at the U.S. Army Computer Systems Command.
-I think it was probably my 3rd time on skis back in 1973 or so.
+I went with friends from work at the U.S. Army Computer Systems Command.
+I think it was probably my 2nd time on skis back in 1973 or so.

 This trip in 2004 was for "demo day" weekend along with PVS friends.

 PVS used to rent a house at Deep Creek Lake in western Maryland for at least one weekend.
 Those were fun days of bunk beds and shared household chores.
 I remember one time Jim and I signed up for breakfast.
 About the time we were cleaning up, some of the layabeds came rolling up looking for breakfast.
 Our response: the lifts are open, the kitchen is closed!
 Another time an incipient disaster with cheese fondue was averted by a Swiss visitor who suggested the magic ingredient: lemon juice to break down the stringy cheese!